ncatlab/nlab-content/pages/0/4/2/0/240/content.md

 If $E$ is only a [[pretopos]], we have to strengthen the condition that 1 is a generator to the condition that 1 is a [[strong generator]], i.e. for any monomorphism $m:A\to B$, if every global element $1\to B$ factors through $m$, then $m$ is an isomorphism.
 In a category with a subobject classifier (such as a topos), any generator is a strong generator.

-This is important in [[predicativism|predicative mathematics]], where the category of sets (and in general, a [[Grothendieck topos|category of sheaves]]) is a pretopos but need not be a topos.
+This is important in [[predicative mathematics]], where the category of sets (and in general, a [[Grothendieck topos|category of sheaves]]) is a pretopos but need not be a topos.
 But of course it applies whenever one is studying a pretopos.